 Tooth decay can also cause a single tooth to become discolored.
 Usually, the discoloration is concentrated in a limited part of the tooth, but when it gets very dark, the entire tooth might look darker than its neighbors.

 But a single discolored tooth may be a sign that you have a very bad cavity.
 When a tooth cavity reaches the interior of your tooth, the part where the living tooth is, called the pulp, it can infect the tooth.
 This infection causes the pulp to die, which can cause your tooth to turn dark in color.
-When this occurs, it needs root canal therapy to remove the infection.
-We usually follow this with a dental crown to protect the tooth and beautify it.

 What’s Caused Your Tooth to Go Dark?